paulazoo/college-key-foundation-api/README.md

   - allowed params: `:email` as the email of associated account
 - _POST /mentees/:mentee_id/match_: match a mentee with a mentor
   - allowed params: `:mentee_id, :mentor_id`
+- _POST /mentees/batch_: batch creation of new mentees and corresponding accounts
+  - allowed params: `:batch_emails` as a string of emails delimited by `, `

 ### Mentor
 - _GET /mentors_: returns list of all mentors (MUST be `is_master`)
 - _POST /mentees_: create new mentor and corresponding account
   - allowed params: `:email` as the email of associated account
+- _POST /mentors/batch_: batch creation of new mentors and corresponding accounts
+  - allowed params: `:batch_emails` as a string of emails delimited by `, `

 ### Newsletter Email
 - _GET /events_: returns list of all events (MUST be `is_master`)